Predictive Modeling for Algorithmic Trading

 Objective of this article

-In this article, we will be detailing the step-by-step process that goes into building a predictive model for trading using different technical indicators.
+In this article, we will be detailing the step-by-step process for predictive modeling in R used for trading using different technical indicators.
 This model attempts to predict the next day price change (Up/Down) using these indicators and machine learning algorithms.

 Step 1: Feature construction